pluxbiosignals/unity-sample/README.md

 ## GetNbrChannelsUnity

-"Getting" method used for determination of the number of used channels during the real-time acquisition.
+Getter method used for determination of the number of used channels during the real-time acquisition.
 ```csharp
 int GetNbrChannelsUnity()
 ```